Huochangping

 Huochangping (火厂坪镇) is a town in Shaodong, Hunan, China.
 As of the 2017 census it had a population of 44,522 and an area of 97 km2.

 The town is bordered to the north by the towns of Shashi and Liuguangling, to the east by the towns of Yangqiao and Shetianqiao, to the south by the towns of Yejiping and Jianjialong, and to the west by Xiancha Town and Zhouguanqiao Township.

 History

-After the establishment of the Communist Sate in 1949, it belonged to the 12th District of Shaoyang County.
+After the establishment of the Communist State in 1949, it belonged to the 12th District of Shaoyang County.
 It came under the jurisdiction of Shaodong County in February 1952.
 In 1955 it was known as "Huochangping District".
 In 1958 it was renamed "Huochangping People's Commune".
 It was restored as a township in 1984.
 In 1995 Longgongqiao Township (龙公桥乡) was merged into the town.

 Administrative divisions

 As of 2017, the town is divided into 50 villages and one community.